walshbr/introduction-to-text-analysis/introduction/for-instructors.md

-# Introduction to Text Analysis
+# Introduction to Text Analysis for Instructors

 This workbook provides a brief introduction to digital text analysis through a series of three-part units.
 Each unit introduces a concept, a tool for digital text analysis (or examples of text analysis based on that concept), and then provides a series of disciplinary exercises to practice the new skills.

-# A Note for Other Instructors

 The book was designed with three key goals in mind.